-Nancy Borlase AM (1914-2006), painter and writer, was 23 when she came to Sydney from New Zealand, where she had studied art and written a book.
+Nancy Borlase AM (1914–2006), painter and writer, was 23 when she came to Sydney from New Zealand, where she had studied art and written a book.
 She continued her art studies at the East Sydney Technical College, and with Rah Fizelle and Grace Crowley.
-She was a member of the Contemporary Art Society from 1952 to 1970; in 1960 her first solo exhibition was held at Sydney's Macquarie Galleries.
+She was a member of the Contemporary Art Society from 1952 to 1970; in 1960 her first solo exhibition was held at Sydney’s Macquarie Galleries.
 Between 1973 and 1981 she was art critic for the Bulletin and the Sydney Morning Herald.
-Borlase won the Portia Geach Prize for portraiture in 2000.
-Her husband since 1941, union official Laurie Short AO OBE (b.
-1915), joined the Ironworkers' Union in 1937 and the Labor Party five years later.
-In 1951, he became the National Secretary of the Federated Ironworkers' Association, a position he was to hold for more than 30 years.
-He was the National Chairman of the Metal Trades Federation from 1975 to 1982 and Vice Chairman of the ABC from 1977 to 1983.
-He has also served the NSW Parole Board, the Australian Opera and the Art Gallery of NSW.
+Her husband from 1941, Laurence Short AO OBE (1915–2009), joined the Ironworkers’ Union in 1937 and the Labor Party five years later.
+In 1951, he became the National Secretary of the Federated Ironworkers’ Association, a position he was to hold for more than 30 years.
+An opponent of communism, Short is credited with keeping the Labor party together in New South Wales while it split in other states in the mid-1950s.
+He was the national chairman of the Metal Trades Federation from 1975 to 1982 and vice-chairman of the ABC from 1977 to 1983; he also served on the NSW Parole Board, and the boards of the Australian Opera and the Art Gallery of New South Wales.

 Gift of the Margaret Olley Art Trust 1998